nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** You can also add a description to, or deprecate, the whole object type: `@ObjectType({{ '{' }} description: 'Author model' {{ '}' }})`.

-When the field is an array, we must manually indicate the array type as shown below:
+When the field is an array, we must manually indicate the array type in the decorator type function, as shown below:

 ```typescript
 @Field(type => [Post])